Dhara-95/CV/README.md

 ## Achievements and Interests

-- Selected by the Merchandising Director to take part in Arcadia’s mentor scheme, where I was responsible for an apprentice’s progression and training.
+- **Mentoring** - Selected by the Merchandising Director at Arcadia to mentor an apprentice.
+Also volnteered to mentor current Makers Academy students.

-- Nominated as the Joint Honours course representative at the University of Southampton, which involved collating feedback from peers and discussing with senior staff at faculty meetings.
+- **Course Representative** - Nominated as the Joint Honours Course Rep at the University of Southampton, which involved collating feedback from peers and discussing with senior staff at faculty meetings.

-- Enjoy attending Tech events, which explore a range of technical topics as well as soft skills for improved professional development.
-These events provide the opportunity to network with other developers and to learn about the technological challenges faced by different sectors from industry professionals.
+- **Tech Events** - Enjoy attending Tech events, which provide the opportunity to network with other developers and to learn about the technological challenges faced by different sectors from industry professionals.
 Some recent events I have attended include the [BBC Tech Meetup](https://www.bbc.co.uk/programmes/articles/7jg6vMR6tmpcDwnCRJfW11/bbc-tech-meetup-16-09-20-iot-adoption-beeb-and-switching-careers-to-product), [TechTree’s ‘Show & Tell’ Series](https://hopin.to/events/techtree-show-tell-seedcamp-edition) and the most recent October 2020 [LRUG talk](https://lrug.org/).

-- Started documenting my learning and job hunting experiences on my [blog](https://medium.com/@dhara.patel95).
+- **Blogging** - Started documenting my learning and job hunting experiences on my [blog](https://medium.com/@dhara.patel95).

-- More recently I have started yoga and meditation to help keep my mind focused, whilst learning new technologies and processes throughout my Makers journey and beyond.
+- **Fitness** - Recently  started running and practicing yoga to help keep my mind focused, whilst learning new technologies and processes throughout my Makers journey and beyond.